-The following procedure walks you through a complete database backup operation for SQL Server using the SQL Server Enterprise Manager.
+The following procedure walks you through a complete database backup operation for SQL Server using the SQL Server Management Studio.
 This procedure is provided as a guideline only.
 The procedure for your operation may differ based on the type of backup you are performing and your backup storage (Destination) media type.

-- 1. Start SQL Server Enterprise Manager. - 2.
-Expand the tree under Console Root until you get to the Databases folder. - Select the database that you need to backup. - 4.
-Right click on the database and navigate to Tasks > Backup Database... - 5.
+- 1. Start SQL Server Management Studio. - 2.
+Expand the tree under Console Root until you get to the Databases folder. - 3.
+Select the database that you need to backup. - 4.
+Right click on the database and navigate to Tasks > Backup. - 5.
 Make sure the correct database is selected in the Database field. - 6.
 In the Name field, enter a name for the backup (Description is optional). - 7.
 Make sure the Backup type is set to Full. - 8.
-Choose Database from the backup component. - 9.
-Click Add... in the Destination area to set the folder and name for the backup file. - 10.
-Choose the appropriate Overwrite method (Append or Overwrite existing). - 11.
+If the filepath highlighted in the Destination area is not satisfactory, click Remove... then Add... to select a new name and path for the .bak file. - 9.
+Choose Database from the backup component. - 10.
+Click Add... in the Destination area to set the folder and name for the backup file. - 11.
+Choose the appropriate Overwrite method (Append or Overwrite existing). - 12.
 Click OK to begin the backup process.